johnidm/johnidm/README.md

 # Johni Douglas Marangon

+Hi, I'm Johni born in Brazil and living in Ireland.

-Hi, I'm Johni, I have a passion for computer science and technology.
+I have a passion for computer science and technology.
 My purpose for working as a software engineer is to make the world better by helping companies to solve real-life problems.

-I enjoy exploring various hobbies, travel, and self-development topics.
+When I'm not working, I enjoy exploring various hobbies, travel, and self-development topics.

 ## You can find me on